ugochukwu-850/butane/README.md

 # Butane

-**An experimental ORM for Rust with a focus on simplicity and on writing Rust, not SQL**
+**A simplistic ORM for Rust with a focus on simplicity and on writing Rust, not SQL**

 Butane takes an object-oriented approach to database operations.
 It may be thought of as much as an object-persistence system as an ORM --